dragonmux/tempest/pdi.md

 | R | R | R | R | R | R | R |  R/W  |
 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |   0   |

-Writing 0x59 to this register puts the device in reset, wiht a caviat as given below.
+Writing 0x59 to this register puts the device in reset, with a caviat as given below.
 Writing to a value other than this (such as 0) takes the device back out of reset.

 When DBGEN is 1 in the status register, the operation of this register is modified to, instead of causing a full reset, only cause a device halt.
 This is how pause/resume is acomplished in combination with r3/r4.